 Our investment approach solely looks for growth opportunities of businesses in their industries, irrespective of the size of the company or sector.
 We look for relatively smaller players in the industry which have the ability to become even bigger in the future.
 Our definition of small players also includes large cap companies, the market leader or even near market leaders if they are more than capable of further expansion and penetration in their respective industries.

-MOAT – explanation
+MOAT – Explanation

 Moat is a term that refers to a business’s ability to maintain a competitive advantage over its competitors.
 Competitive advantage is what makes an entity’s goods or services superior to all of a customer’s other choices.